Solutions to twisted word equations and equations in virtually free groups: The ambient infinite automaton

-We are ready to define an NFA $\cF$ which contains the trimmed NFA $\cA$ we are aiming for as a subautomaton.
-We show that $\cF$ is sound: this means in the notation of \prref{thm:central}
+The states of the NFA $\cAcS$ (we are aiming for in \prref{thm:central}) are \exes and transitions are certain labeled arcs between states which modify the extended equations.
+Before we construct $\cAcS$ let us define an infinite automaton $\cT$.
+It will contain $\cAcS$ as a finite subautomaton.
+We show that $\cT$ is \emph{sound}: this means in the notation of \prref{thm:central}